 I topped the soup with a simple chiffonade of purple basil.

-note: You can make a creamier soup by using cream evaporated milk, sour cream, or goat’s milk in place of some of the broth.
+note: You can make a creamier soup by using coconut milk, cream, or evaporated milk in place of some of the broth.